cerebral-legacy/redux-action-tree/README.md

 The Cerebral signals running on Redux

 ### What are these signals conceptually?
-With Redux you typically think of actions.
+With [Redux](https://github.com/reactjs/redux) you typically think of actions.
 Actions are like commands, they tell your app what to do.
-For example when your application mounts you would trigger an action saying: "getInitialData", but with signals you do not let your UI (or other events) command your application logic.
+For example when your application mounts you would trigger an action saying: "getInitialData".
+With signals you do not let your UI (or other events) command your application logic, they tell your application what happened.

 A good analogy for signals is how your body works.
 If you burn your finger the finger does not command your arm to pull away.
 Your finger just sends a signal to your brain about it being burned and the brain changes your "state of mind", which the arm will react to.
 With this analogy you would not name your signal "getInitialData", but "appMounted", because that is what happened.
 Your signal then defines what is actually going to happen... which in this case is getting the initial data.

-A signal is actually an [action-tree]().
-Think of this as a behaviour tree, like for games.
+A signal uses an [action-tree](https://github.com/cerebral/action-tree) tree to define its behaviour.
+Think of this as a behaviour tree, like in games.
 It makes you able to declaretively describe what is going to happen in your app when a signal triggers.

 ### How do I create a signal?
 ```js